Donate now

 The work of IARC/WHO on global health issues requires the assistance of external collaborators and entities.
 To be effective, the Agency’s work must be, actually and ostensibly, objective and free from any perceived undue external influence that would affect its integrity, independence, credibility, and reputation.
 Accordingly, IARC/WHO has implemented robust due-diligence and risk-assessment processes:

-• Declarations of Interest for staff: Identified IARC/WHO staff members are required to disclose on an annual basis any interests that may conflict with their functions as international civil servant, and/or could be perceived as impeding their adherence to the principles of integrity, independence and impartiality.
+• Declarations of Interest for staff: Identified IARC/WHO staff members are required to disclose on an annual basis any interests that may conflict with their functions as international civil servant, and/or could be perceived as impeding their adherence to the principles of integrity, independence, and impartiality.

 • Declaration of Interests for IARC/WHO Experts: To protect the integrity of IARC/WHO as well as to protect the integrity of individual experts the Organization collaborates with, the Agency requires that experts serving in an advisory role disclose any circumstances that could give rise to actual or ostensible conflict of interest.